 They may tempt you to buy a commercial property.

 When I looked at the experts’ high rental yields – commercial real estate is beautiful as it peak as high as 15%.

 You might think to yourself, “Am I missing out on something here?”

-If this is true, then all your family, friends, business associate, and even grandmother will rush to purchase a commercial lot.
+All your family, friends, business associates, and even grandmother will rush to purchase a commercial lot if this is true.

 Let’s break this down.

 Looking at average rental yields at 10%, look at prime locations to boost your returns from 13% to 15%.

 However, what is essential is knowing the property’s actual value and paying the right price.